 For years Barrett has been taking photographic notes and collecting imagery that serves as a collective library of subjects to draw upon when creating acrylic paintings, watercolors, drawings and collages.
 A lifelong resident of the Hudson Valley, many of the structures she adopts come from the riverside or the river towns where she discovered them.
 When Barrett works, she is often weaving together images from sometimes completely different sources or perhaps intertwining multiple perspectives of the same place.
 Barrett collages the photos digitally or with scissors and glue, creating composites that she paints from.
 The synthesis may be subtle or presented as an open dialogue as in a diptych.
 This conversation between imagery and the light that reveals it is at the center of Barrett’s work.

 Barrett did her undergraduate work at Rhode Island School of Design and New York University.
 She then received an M.A. in painting from Hunter College as well as a degree in art education.
-She has exhibited throughout the New York metropolitan area in both galleries and institutions and has been teaching for 25 years.
-Most recently, she had a solo exhibition at the Anna Bisland Historic 1928 House in Bronxville, was included in “Time, " (2019) a curated group show at BAU Gallery, Beacon (2020).
+She has exhibited throughout the New York metropolitan area in both galleries and institutions and has been teaching for over 25 years.
+Most recently, she had a solo exhibition at the Anna Bisland Historic 1928 House in Bronxville, was included in “Time, " (2021) a curated group show at Upstream Gallery, Hastings-on-Hudson (2021).